serras/poke-fun/guide/tech-intro.md

 The one choice which goes out of the ordinary is using [Amper](https://github.com/JetBrains/amper) as build tool, instead of Gradle, much better-known among Kotliners.
 Feel free to look at the `module.yaml` file, but for the tasks you won't need to touch it.
 To start the application you can run `./amper run` in a command line.
 The first time it may take some time to start, since build tools, compiler, and dependencies need to be set up.

-We recommend using [Fleet](https://www.jetbrains.com/fleet/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/) to work on Poké-Fun.
+We recommend using [Fleet](https://www.jetbrains.com/fleet/), [IntelliJ IDEA](https://www.jetbrains.com/idea/), or [Android Studio](https://developer.android.com/studio) to work on Poké-Fun.
 If you use the latter, you need the corresponding [Amper plug-in](https://plugins.jetbrains.com/plugin/23076-amper).
 In both cases, you should see a small play button to run the application from the IDE.

 ![Run in Amper Fleet](./images/amper-run.png)